Entertainment during the Great Depression: Movies

+Music

+Music was another form of entertainment affected by the Great Depression that was very popular for Americans at the time.
+With the radio, music was accessible to many families.
+Radio shows and live broadcasts would bring bands and singers to families homes through the radio.
+During the 1930s, big band jazz and swing gained a lot of attention within the music industry.
+Big band leaders like Duke Ellington, Benny Goodman, and Glenn Miller brought upbeat and danceable jazz and swing to America creating a sense of community behind these genres.
+The genre of Jazz underwent the "Folk Process" at the time, transitioning to a genre influenced by the economic hardship and social issues at the time.
+This created an inclusive community built around resilience and hope, boosting morale during the Great Depression.
+One producer during this time, John Hammond, challenged the racial marketing bias within the music industry.
+As the American Record Industry heavily decreased in record sales, Hammond thrived by signing talents with extraordinary and iconoclastic styles.
+This added to the developments of jazz, blues, and other genres due to racial integration, helping build community around music during this time.
+At the end of prohibition in 1933, clubs and "speakeasies" became popular places for live music and dancing during the depression as the consumption of alcohol became legal again.
+After this, the technological advancement of coin-operated music machines, or the "Jukebox," became a massive affordable form of entertainment.
+This was the beginning of people being able to choose songs from different records, allowing the record industry to increase sales stocking jukeboxes and collect data polling popular music taste.

 Radio

 Listening to radio broadcasting became a source of nearly free entertainment.
 The radio stations had a little bit of everything for all ages, young and old.
 One of the most common radio shows for young children was Little Orphan Annie.
 The show is about an adventurous young girl who had an equally adventurous dog named Sandy.
 Together, Annie and Sandy would try to solve mysteries.
 The show was so loved by children that they soon began to purchase small items of merchandise such as pins of Annie.
 Later, an actual film was released to the public.
 Adults listened to newscasts, radio theater, the Grand Ole Opry, soap operas, and sermons as well.

 Board games

 The board game Monopoly, published by the Parker Brothers in 1935, was a popular favorite.
+Many people enjoyed it because they liked to "play" being rich.
 It cost $1 during the time.
 With calculation of inflation, that would be $15.45 in 2020.
 Another popular game was Sorry!, which was adopted by the Parker Brothers in 1934.
+Scrabble was also a popular board game during the Great Depression.